 There are three types of encoding:

-2. Acoustic encoding.
-This type pertains to encoding information based on how it sounds when spoken.
-For instance, if you hear the word “apple,” your brain encodes the sound it makes.
+- Acoustic encoding.
+It tackles sounds.
+Consider this: if you hear the word “apple,” your brain encodes the sound it produces.

-3. Semantic encoding.
-It involves processing information in terms of its meaning.
-You engage in semantic encoding when you think about what the word “apple” represents and link it to related concepts (such as fruit or taste).
+- Semantic encoding.
+It processes the meanings.
+Your brain would use this type if you thought about what the word “apple” represents and linked it to related concepts (like fruit or taste).

 Encoding information can occur both automatically and effortfully.
-Automatic processing refers to the effortless, almost involuntary encoding of certain types of information.
-For instance, when you become skilled at typing on a keyboard, the process becomes automatic without conscious thought—your fingers seem to know where to go.
+Automatic processing refers to the effortless, almost involuntary encoding of information.
+For instance, after you become skilled at typing on a keyboard, you can do it mechanically—your fingers seem to know where to go.

-On the other hand, effortful processing involves the deliberate and conscious encoding of information that requires mental effort and active attention.
-Studying for an exam, learning a new language, or grasping complex concepts in math or science typically demands effortful processing.
+Meanwhile, effortful processing is conscious, demanding mental effort and active attention.
+Studying for an exam or grasping complex math concepts demands effortful processing.

 2. Storage

-In simple terms, storage is akin to saving files on a computer.
-Once our brains have processed and understood something, they create mental “file folders” and keep the information there.
+Storage is the stage during which encoded information is retained for subsequent use.
+It is akin to saving files on a computer.
+Once our brains have processed and understood something, they create mental “file folders” and hold the data there.

-Storage entails three levels of memory: sensory, short-term, and long-term.
-Here is everything you need to know about them:
+Storage occurs at three levels of memory: sensory, short-term, and long-term.
+Let’s consider them in detail!

 Stage 1: Sensory Memory

-Sensory memory is the first stage of memory, where the senses (sight, sound, touch, taste, and smell) take in information and briefly hold onto it.
-It’s like a quick snapshot of our surroundings.
+Sensory memory is where the senses (sight, sound, touch, taste, and smell) take in information and briefly hold onto it.
+It’s like a quick shot of our surroundings.
+Imagine looking at a painting — your sensory memory briefly holds that image even after you’ve turned away.
+Sensory memory can keep a maximum of 4 items and lasts 0.5-3 seconds.

 Stage 2: Short-Term Memory